-• Student athlete is denied participation in Lakota's interscholastic athletic program for 50% of the total of regularly scheduled interscholastic contests (Scrimmages are not considered as regular season contests).
+• Student athletes are denied participation in Lakota's interscholastic athletic program for 50% of the total of regularly scheduled interscholastic contests (Scrimmages are not considered as regular season contests).
 The OHSAA maximum number of regular season contests permitted is used a percentage benchmark in determining the number of contests in which the athlete will not participate.
 Participation denial penalties will extend into OHSAA playoff and OHSAA tournament contests in order to attain the specified number of contests to be denied.
-OHSAA playoff games and tournament game possibilities are not counted in the initial 50 % contest denial calculation.
+OHSAA playoff games and tournament game possibilities are not counted in the initial 50% contest denial calculation.

 (Fractions of athletic contests will be rounded up.
-For example, in a 17-game regular season schedule, 50% of the contests would be 8.5 games.
-In this instance, the athlete would be denied maximum participation for 9 games.)
+For example, in a 17 game regular season schedule, the penalty would be 9 games.